ahmasmibhanu/HealthLens/README.md

 ## ⚠️ Disclaimer

-This tool is intended for **educational and informational purposes only**.
-It does **not** provide medical diagnosis or treatment advice.
-Always consult a qualified healthcare professional for medical decisions.
+This tool is intended for **educational and informational purposes only** It does **not** provide medical diagnosis or treatment advice.
+Always consult a qualified healthcare professional for medical decisions

 ---